The Ultimate Guide to Test-Driving a New City Before You Move There

 Scouting Out a New City

-With about 42 percent of the U.S. labor force now working from home on a full-time basis, more people than ever are asking themselves the question, “If you could work from anywhere, where would it be?”
+With roughly 33 percent of the U.S. labor force now working from home on a full-time or hybrid basis, more people than ever are asking themselves the question, “If you could work from anywhere, where would it be?”

-Recognizing this new remote work landscape, companies have quickly evolved and grown to meet the needs of those who don’t want to be tethered to a year-long lease, yet want to immerse themselves in a new city, test running it before setting down more permanent roots.
+Recognizing this new remote work landscape, companies have quickly evolved and grown to meet the needs of those who don’t want to be tethered to a year-long lease yet wish to immerse themselves in a new city, test running it before setting down more permanent roots.

 Landing, for example, is a membership-based apartment leasing platform that doesn’t require long-term leases or deposits.
 Members can rent furnished apartments across the United States, with the freedom to transfer properties with 30 days’ notice.

-The company was founded in June 2019 but has seen tremendous growth in the last several months as it expands to several new cities.
-It’s currently available in 55 markets and counting.
-Landing has a presence in major metros like Chicago, New York City, San Francisco as well as mid-size and smaller cities, like Nashville, Pittsburgh, San Diego, Tulsa, Greenville and Milwaukee.
+The company was founded in June 2019 but has seen tremendous growth lately as it expands to new cities.
+Landing has a presence in major metros like Chicago, New York City, San Francisco and mid-size and smaller cities like Nashville, Pittsburgh, San Diego, Tulsa, Greenville and Milwaukee

-Of course, some cities are also experimenting with virtual tours amid the pandemic.
-Columbia, SC has partnered with SkyNav. giving 360-degree virtual reality tours that take you down Main Street and let you experience the charming river walks.
+Of course, some cities are also experimenting with virtual tours catered to those looking to make a major move and trying to plan for it from a different city.
+Columbia, SC, has partnered with SkyNav, giving 360-degree virtual reality tours that take you down Main Street and let you experience the charming river walks.

-Also, if you’re considering a new job or you’re transferring with your existing company, check-in with your point of contact or the human resources department.
+Also, if you’re considering a new job or transferring with your existing company, check in with your point of contact or the human resources department.
 Oftentimes, employers have a relocation incentive package that includes trips to the new city so you can go house-hunting or sightseeing, says Ryan Carrigan, co-founder of moveBuddha, which helps people plan a move online.

 Where to Stay in the Short-Term